 Building inspectors are an important part of every construction company because they ensure projects are up to code.
 The inspectors know all the national and local laws and regulations, making them capable of assessing every project’s compliance with construction industry standards.
-They are responsible for inspecting and evaluating buildings’ structural quality and ensuring compliance with zoning regulations, national building codes, and contract specifications.
-Therefore, if you want to build structures without facing the red tape and project delay, we recommend hiring an experienced and trustworthy building inspector.
+In addition, they are responsible for inspecting and evaluating buildings’ structural quality and ensuring compliance with zoning regulations, national building codes, and contract specifications.
+Therefore, if you want to build structures without facing red tape and project delays, we recommend hiring an experienced and trustworthy building inspector.

 Our Building Inspector Job Description Template is specially designed to help you attract the best candidates for the job.
-It includes all the duties and responsibilities required from building inspectors and allows you to reach only the most suitable individuals for the job.
+It includes all the duties and responsibilities required from building inspectors and allows you to reach only the most suitable job.
 You can share it unchanged on job postings sites or add your company’s specific tasks and benefits accordingly.
-Further on, you have an option to use VivaHR software for easy candidate management and a successful hiring process.
+Further on, you have an option to use VIVAHR software for easy candidate management and a successful hiring process.

 We are looking for a qualified construction inspector to join our company.
 The position includes inspection of buildings, bridges, highways, streets, water systems, and other structures.
 As a building inspector, you will be responsible for a wide range of duties regarding the safety of structures and compliance with laws, regulations, and industry standards.
 To be suitable for the position, you need to be familiar with engineering fundamentals and safety regulations and have outstanding attention to detail and integrity.
 If this sounds like you, don’t hesitate to contact us and apply for our building inspector role!

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"

 To help you manage your applicants and pick the perfect one for the position, we composed the following sample interview questions for building inspectors: